Horse Riding and Camping

 Short, very steep and rugged trail located within the Rock Creek Recommended Wilderness Area.

-This trail crosses Battle Park and Long Park Creek before it meets with the Main Paintrock trail.
-The trail can be used as part of a great loop route.
+This 3.8 mile long trail crosses Battle Park and Long Park Creek before it joins the Main Paintrock trail.
+A loop can be made when added to other trails in the area.

 Battle Park Trailhead